 Description: The studio that invented the studio system and therefore helped the Golden Age rise ánd fall.

 The Boss: Adolph Zukor.
 A powerful and skillful man, who was more interested in the technical process then in the actors.
-He revolutionized the film industry by organizing production, distribution, and exhibition within a single company and invented the infamous block booking.
+He revolutionized the film industry by organizing production, distribution, and exhibition within a single studio and invented the infamous block booking.

 Most important stars: Audrey Hepburn, Gloria Swanson, Rudolph Valentino, Marlene Dietrich, Mae West, The Marx Brothers, Bing Crosby, Veronica Lake, Cary Grant.